-While we’re all likely some of these people some of the time, it’s the relentless, consistent theme that will make your friends hide you and take you off their referral lists.
-Don’t be THAT person!
+While we’re all likely some of these people some of the time, it’s a constant, consistent theme that will make your friends hide you and take you off their referral lists.
+Don’t be that person!

 © 2015 – 2019, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, writes all of AvidCareerist’s posts.
 She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Business Insider, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
 Let her background and experience inform your job search strategy and decision making.